lisa-lumos/Snowflake/reference/05-general-ref.md

 statement_timeout_in_seconds: Amount of time, in seconds, after which a running SQL statement is canceled by the system.
 Default is 2 days.

+suspend_task_after_num_failures: Default is 10.

+transaction_default_isolation_level: Default is READ COMMITTED.

+use_cached_result: Can be used for evaluate query performance improvements.

+user_task_timeout_ms: default is 1 hr.

 ## References